-This report is provided for the benefit of the named client and is based on observations made by the named inspector on the date the inspection was performed (indicated above).
+This report is provided for the benefit of the named client and is based on observations made by the inspector on the date of inspection.

-ONLY those items specifically noted as being inspected on the report were inspected.
+ONLY those items specifically noted as being inspected in the report were inspected.